lupyuen/lupyuen.github.io/src/tinyemu.md

 HTIF comes from the olden days of the [__RISC-V Spike Emulator__](https://github.com/riscv-software-src/riscv-isa-sim/issues/364#issuecomment-607657754)...

-> "HTIF is a tether between a simulation host and target, not something that's supposed to resemble a real hardware device"
+> "HTIF is a tether between a Simulation Host and Target, not something that's supposed to resemble a real hardware device"

-> "It's not a RISC-V standard; it's a UC Berkeley standard"
+> "It's not a RISC-V Standard; it's a UC Berkeley Standard"

 _But how does it work?_